kSinghParth/yelp-scraping/README.md

 3. get_image_backlog.py

+## Phase 3

+1. Rerunning the get_reviews script to update all the reviews.
+    We will use the attribute flag in yelp_business table for this.
+    Null - Reviews not updated
+    1 - Reviews updated

+    We also had to change the sorting order of reviews in the [constants file](constants.py)

+2. Fixing all the missing/invalid data.
+Please find fixes below.

 ### Fixes

 1. Reviews not populated after the html encodings were removed.
-Luckily, the check_in flag in yelp_reviews table was set to 2 for all these new reviews.
+The check_in flag in yelp_reviews table was set to 2 for all these new reviews.

 Function populate_missed_reviews is used to populate these reviews.

 `python get_reviews.py --missed_reviews`

 2. During the initial run of the script, the owner's response to the reviews were not tabulated in the DB as a separate entity.
 All these entries have check_in flag set as 1.

+`python get_reviews.py --owner_response `